Husband Upset Over Boundary Being Crossed, Wife Points Out His Similar Actions—Who’s in the Wrong?

 Navigating Conflict and Moving Forward

-• Once the situation has cooled, revisit the conversation in a non-confrontational way: “When you were upset earlier, it reminded me of how I felt when you shared our news without my consent.
-Can we talk about how we can avoid situations like this moving forward?”
+“When you were upset earlier, it reminded me of when my boundaries were not respected.
+Can we talk about how we can avoid this in the future?”

 Netizens called the author’s husband out for being a hypocrite and completely unreliable